Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 3 Juni 2025 20.40.30 UTC
+- WIB: Selasa, 3 Juni 2025 21.32.20 UTC
-- WITA: Selasa, 3 Juni 2025 21.40.30 UTC
+- WITA: Selasa, 3 Juni 2025 22.32.20 UTC
-- WIT: Selasa, 3 Juni 2025 22.40.30 UTC
+- WIT: Selasa, 3 Juni 2025 23.32.20 UTC

 Kutipan Inspiratif:
-"Success is a state of mind.
-If you want success, start thinking of yourself as a success."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: success
+Kategori: nature